 | Victoria Bay |

-Situated between the Hong Kong Island and Kowloon Peninsula, Victoria Bay is the largest harbour in China and the third in the world, following San Francisco of the United States and Re de Janeiro in Brazil.
+Situated between the HK Island and Kowloon Peninsula, Victoria Bay is the largest harbour in China and the third in the world, following San Francisco of the United States and Re de Janeiro in Brazil.
 The Harbour bustles with all manner of watercraft – from the historic Star Ferries to cruise liners, cargo ships, and wooden fishing vessels day and night.

 Located on the Lantau Island, the Disneyland Resort is a must-see because of its special attractions and the inimitable sense of Chinese culture.
 Come here, you can find the golden past and the glorious future!
 Accompanied by Mickey Mouse and other Disney friends, you start a fantastic and magical journey.

 | Victoria Peak |